phunky-panda94/phunky-panda94.github.io/descriptions/find.md

 The key challenges I had for this project were:

 - implementing the correct UI logic for search options
+- implementing the functionality to search by job title, category and location
 - implementing a custom dropdown for selecting different classifications and sub-classifications